Rytelier/Godot-DeepDebug/readme.md

-Place DeepDebug folder in your root project folder (res://) To enable the debbuger just place the scene from DeepDebug folder in you game scene.
+Place DeepDebug folder in your root project folder (res://) To enable the debbuger just place the scene from DeepDebug folder in you game scene, set "Start Enabled" or press the debug open key (tab by default).

 To open and close debugger at runtime, get the UI_Debug script from the debugger's scene main node and call OpenDebugger() and CloseDebugger().
 You can also use events: onDebuggerOpen and onDebuggerClose to call additional functions on open/close like player character's input freeze.